Rizwan-Ishaq/SocialGraphPage/index.md

 The most prominent themes of this period is, as one would expect, very centered around the greek world.
 There are a number of Chinese philosophers (Confucius for one), but they are greatly outnumbered by the Greeks (in our list), whom also had a grand tradition for practicing philosophy, thus producing a proportionally very large number of philosophers for the time.

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph0_pre_0_meh.png?raw=true)
+_Network of the Philosophers of the Years Before 0 AD_

 Number of nodes: 53 <br>
 Number of edges: 90 <br>